 The supporting cast is good too.
 Carole Bouquet (That Obscure Object of Desire) is as tough as it gets.
 Topol (Fiddler on the Roof) plays the most interesting character in the film — a morally dubious man who saves the day.
-With Lynn-Holly Johnson (Ice Castles), Julian Glover (Indiana Jones and the Last Crusade), and Jill Bennett (The Nanny).
-Fans of HBO’s Game of Thrones will enjoy seeing Charles Dance as one of the main baddies.
+The cast also includes the charming Lynn-Holly Johnson (Ice Castles).
+Julian Glover (Indiana Jones and the Last Crusade), and Jill Bennett (The Nanny) are great too.
+Fans of HBO’s Game of Thrones will enjoy seeing Charles Dance as one of the baddies.

 Finally, “For Your Eyes Only” is probably my all-time favorite Bond song.
 It was written by Bill Conti (music) and Michael Leeson (lyrics), and sung by Sheena Easton.
 Conti’s music has dated a bit, but if you like the sounds of the ’80s you’ll love it.
 Bex, from Film Music Central, does a great job explaining the story behind the famous song.